 Speaker: Dr. Zahra Mohaghegh

-Associate Professor of Nuclear, Plasma, & Radiological Engineering, Dr. Mohaghegh will share her research on reactor physics and risk in the nuclear industry, including establishing the Probabilistic Risk Assessment (PRA) in her department.
+Associate Professor of Nuclear, Plasma, & Radiological Engineering, Dr. Mohaghegh will share her research on Probabilistic Risk Assessment (PRA) that helps improve safety in nuclear power plants and other complex technological systems.

 September 8, 2020